samjulien/blog/_posts/2018-07-30-what-data-did-facebook-really-give-cambridge-analytica.markdown

 If you're daunted by crafting all of this text yourself — ensuring it is both accurate and digestible —  there are many privacy policy templates online.
 If you're an e-commerce company, for example, [Shopify](https://www.shopify.com/tools/policy-generator) offers a series of tips and tricks.

-Remember: [investing in current customers](https://blog.ujet.co/30-customer-experience-service-stats-you-cant-ignore) can actually produce better results than attracting new ones.
+Remember: investing in current customers can actually produce better results than attracting new ones.
 Taking the time to open up to those currently engaged will spur them to create more value for you in the long run.

 ## Just Because You Rely on Facebook Login, Doesn't Mean There Isn't a Way Forward

-Although Facebook has frustrated many companies with its lack of oversight, it still has enormous resources at its fingertips to (hopefully) help it improve.
+Although Facebook has frustrated many companies with its lack of oversight in the wake of the Cambridge Analytica data breach, it still has enormous resources at its fingertips to (hopefully) help it improve.
 While we wait for the tech titan to rebuild user trust (and perhaps become a beloved tool for business partners once more), the above solutions will help you continue to research, protect, and delight your users.

 {% include asides/about-auth0.markdown %}